-The contract, the member’s agreement or the applicable dispute board rules will determine parties’ liability for the dispute board members’ fees and expenses.
+The contract, the members’ agreement or the applicable dispute board rules will determine parties’ liability for the dispute board members’ fees and expenses.
 The default is that each party is liable for one half.
-Many contracts provide that the contractor pay the fees in full and then include one half in its applications for payment under the underlying contact to the employer.
+Many contracts provide that the contractor pay the fees in full and then include one half in its applications for payment under the underlying contract to the employer.

 One of the complaints of employers regarding inclusion of dispute boards in their contracts on the insistence of external funders is that this funding often does not include its share of the cost of a board.
 However, one funder states in its standard bidding documents that the cost of a DAB is an eligible cost for inclusion in a loan application and it is understood that other multilateral development banks may well follow.

-In practice, where one party is reluctant to be involved in the dispute board process, the other may pay the board’s fees in their entirety so that the board can operate, and then that party recovers one half from the other.
+In practice, where one party is reluctant to be involved in the dispute board process, the other may pay the board’s fees in their entirety so that the board can operate, and then that party recovers one half from the other party.

 Practice and procedures of the dispute board

 Where it is a standing board, there will be provision for the board:

 - to identify what information it should or wishes to receive to keep it up to date with the operation of the contract; and